wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

    ![The top toolbar menu is displayed with the Discard all button highlighted.](media/toptoolbar_discardall.png)

-### Task 4: Populate the campaign analytics table
+### Task 6: Populate the campaign analytics table

-Similar to the customer information table, we will also be populating the campaign analytics table via a CSV file located in the public storage account.
+Similar to the customer information table, we will also be populating the campaign analytics table via a CSV file located in the data lake.
 This will require source and sink datasets to point to the CSV file in storage and the campaign analytics table that you just created in the SQL Pool.
 The source CSV file that was received is poorly formatted - we will need to add data transformations to make adjustments to this data before it is imported into the data warehouse.

 1. The source dataset will reference the CSV file containing campaign analytics information.
 From the left menu, select **Data**.
 From the **Data** blade, expand the **+** button and select **Dataset**.